ikiwq/ikiwq/README.md

 ## Hello everyone, I am Christopher, aka Ikiwq! 👋
-I am a 20-year-old backend developer living in Italy.
+I am a 20-year-old dev living in Italy.
 I am very passionate about anything that has to do with technology; currently, I am working on small projects and web development stuff.
 I also like other things, like game or graphics development.

 I can tell you other things about me!
 My favorite (and first) language is C++, even though I'm not using it that much.
 For most of my career I worked with and Java, Spring and AWS and other tools, such as Kafka, Mysql and MongoDB.